Weight of Steel Rebar per Meter Chart (kg/m) & Formula Guide

 3. Formula for Calculating Rebar Weight

-The weight of steel rebar per meter can be calculated using the formula:
+The weight of steel rebar per meter is calculated using the standard formula:

 4. Example Calculations